grzegorz-aniol/RivaLLMatch/readme.md

 In each round, models are paired for competition.
 Each pair consists of a 'master' (who evaluates) and a 'student' (who provides the answer).
 For example, if n_llms=3, there are 6 possible pairs.

 ### Master-student clash
-The 'student' model answers a task from the round, and the 'master' model evaluates the response based on the following criteria:
+The 'student' model answers a task from the round, and the 'master' model evaluates the response based on the several criteria.

+For problem-solving we consider following scores:
 * accuracy
 * clarity
 * depth of explanation
 * reasoning

+For creative writing we use such scores:
+* creativity
+* emotional depth
+* narrative flow

 ### Next round